Shardul Singh: Death

 Shardul Singh died on 25 April 1742.
-Prior to his demise, Singh made a groundbreaking decision that deviated from the traditional Rajput inheritance practice of primogeniture.
-In an act that was unparalleled in Rajput history, he declared that Jhunjhunu would be equally distributed among his sons.
+Before his death, Singh decided to depart from the Rajput practice of primogeniture by dividing his estate among his sons.He declared that the Jhunjhunu estate would be divided equally among his sons.
 His son Bahadur Singh had died in his lifetime at an early age.
 As a result, his estate was divided into five equal shares.
 The administration by his five sons was cumulatively known as Panchpana (five divisions).